Master Agreement (E204CW)

 3.1 Definitions.
 The following definitions supplement the definitions provided in Attachment A:

 a.
 "Anonymous Users" means all who have public access (i.e., without having to provide a Named User Credential) to any part of Customer Content or Value-Added Applications.
-Customer may enable Anonymous Users to access its Content or Value-Added Applications by publishing them through the use of the Sharing Tools, included with Customer's authorized use of the Online Services.
+Customer may enable Anonymous Users to access Customer Content or Value-Added Applications by publishing them through the use of the Sharing Tools, included with Customer's authorized use of the Online Services.

 c.
 "Service Credit(s)" means a unit of exchange that is allocated with an Online Services subscription in an amount specified in the Ordering Document.